Routine cancer screenings plummet during pandemic

 FORT WAYNE, Ind.
 (WANE) – The ripple effect of COVID-19 continues— this time, with cancer screenings.
 As the pandemic surged over the past year and a half, routine screening rates plummeted.

-The CDC also found that between March and June of 2020 the rate of cervical cancer screening among approximately 1.5 million women decreased by roughly 80%, compared with rates during the same period in 2019.

 “Locally, our cancer screening rates have followed suit with what’s happening throughout the country.
-So, there’s a significant decline in cancer screening that occurred, particularly around the epicenter of the pandemic, so that was around March through May of 2020,” said Dr. Sharma.
+So, there’s a significant decline in cancer screening that occurred, particularly around the epicenter of the pandemic, so that was around March through May of 2020,” said Dr. Neil Sharma, the president of Parkview’s Cancer Institute.

 Doctors warn that missing these screenings can be detrimental to people’s health.

-“When we can find that cancer at an earlier stage just simply through screenings, those screenings will allow patients to have a better outcome from their cancer, reduce the amount of side effects they may have from treatment, reduce the cost and overall help their chances of surviving the cancer,” said Dr. Neil Sharma, the president of Parkview’s Cancer Institute.
+“When we can find that cancer at an earlier stage just simply through screenings, those screenings will allow patients to have a better outcome from their cancer, reduce the amount of side effects they may have from treatment, reduce the cost and overall help their chances of surviving the cancer,” said Dr. Sharma.

 He added that the nation may not see the impact of the missed screenings for years.